 - Discourage others from using lanterns.

-- Contact local councils about planned releases and discourage organisers from holding them.
+- Contact local councils about planned releases.

 - Write to your local MP (England) or AM (Wales).